- Visit famous sites in Berlin, like the Berlin Wall Museum, the Charlottenburg Palace, and the Botanical Gardens and Berlin Zoo!

 See the Budget Sheet near the top of this page (click on "Spring") and the Fund your Experience page on the Education Abroad website.

 Upon confirmation of participation, participants will pay a $500 deposit.
-The $500 deposit will be applied to the final program cost balance.
+The $500 commitment deposit will be applied to the final program cost balance.
 If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal (including a non-refundable $150 Education Abroad Fee).
-The deposit must be paid by August 11, 2017.
+The $500 commitment deposit is due on July 20, 2018 (for those who applied by the May priority application deadline).
+The deadline to pay the $500 commitment deposit for those who applied after May is October 1, 2018.

 Financial Aid & Scholarships